coastalcph/rungsted/README.md

 ``python setup.py build_ext --inplace``

-Building with the above command happens *in place*, leaving the generated C and C++ files in the source directory.
-Use the supplied ``clean.sh`` command if you need to start from a clean slate.
+Building with the above command happens *in place*, leaving the generated C and C++ files in the source directory for inspection.
+Changes in dependent modules are unfortunately not picked up by the build system.
+Whenever you need to start from a clean slate, use the supplied `clean.sh` script, which cleans out the generated files.

 ### Demo

 The repository contains a subset of the part-of-speech tagged Brown corpus.
-To run the demo, use:
+To run the structured perceptron labeler on this dataset, use:

 ``python src/runner.sh --train data/brown.train --test data/brown.test.vw -k 39``